Daniel-KM/Omeka-S-module-IiifServer/README.md

 ### CORS (Cross-Origin Resource Sharing)

 To be able to share manifests and contents with other IIIF servers, the server should allow [CORS].
+This feature can be enable in the config of the module, in the config of the server or in the file `.htaccess`.

+**Warning**: the cors headers should be set one time only.
+If it is set multiple times, it will be disabled.
+This is the purpose of the option in the main config of the module.

-The header is automatically set for manifests, but you may have to allow access for files via the config of the server.
+If you prefer to append cors via the config the server, disable the option in the config first.
 On Apache 2.4, the module "headers" should be enabled:

 ```sh
 a2enmod headers